X-Press Pearl: Investigations

 Investigations into the fire were initiated on 30 May.
 C. D. Wickramaratne, Inspector General of Police, instructed the police to hand over the investigations to Sri Lanka's Criminal Investigation Department, with authorities warning of possible legal action against X-Press Feeders, the vessel's owners.
 On 31 May, a police spokesman revealed that a ten-member police special team had begun to record statements from the captain and chief engineer of X-Press Pearl.
 Sri Lanka Police questioned the chief officer of X-Press Pearl over two days on the vessel's container stowage plan.
 The ship was carrying multiple classes of dangerous goods including sodium hydroxide (caustic soda) in holds as well as at least one container of nitric acid which was leaking on deck.
 The voyage data recorder (VDR) or black box, was also recovered.
 On 16 June 2021, the chairman of local shipping agency, Arjuna Hettiarachchi representing X-Press Pearl ship who was identified as the main suspect regarding the incident was granted bail by the Colombo High Court.

 On 31 October, OpenFacto, the French Collective for open source research, published an investigation tracking the nitric acid container to Iran where it was allegedly sold by a broker company called ChemiPakhsh Paykan and produced by Esfahan Chemical Industries, a sanctioned affiliate of the Iranian Ministry of Defence.

+A report by Singapore’s Transport Safety Investigation Bureau (TSIB) found that the response to the MV X-Press Pearl fire off Colombo in May 2021 was inadequate.
+The report stated that firefighting assistance and coordination were limited, that requests by the vessel’s master for urgent berthing were not acted upon by Colombo Port Control, and that decisions regarding towing the vessel may have impeded firefighting efforts.

 On 24 July 2025, the Supreme Court of Sri Lanka ordered X-Press Feeders and its local agent, Sea Consortium Lanka Pvt.
 Ltd., to pay US$1 billion in compensation to the Government of Sri Lanka for the environmental and economic damage caused by the fire.
 On 23 September 2025, X-Press Feeders refused to pay the $1 billion court-ordered compensation claiming the ruling ignores global shipping liability limits of US$25 million.

+On 26 January 2026, the Supreme Court of Sri Lanka heard further proceedings in SC FR 168/2021 concerning implementation of the earlier judgment in the X-Press Pearl litigation.
+The Court recorded that parties had approached the Attorney General with a view to agreeing a settlement regarding the payment of compensation.
+The Court stated that the Attorney General could engage in any process in compliance with the judgment and consult the necessary parties at an appropriate stage.
+The proceedings were subsequently terminated.